 Jeremy Prichard, Chairman, first came to Plymouth as a young officer with 29 Commando Regiment, Royal Artillery, based at the Royal Citadel during the 1970’s.
 He moved away in 1979 to take up a commercial career with United Biscuits plc and later with the Rank Organisation plc until the late 1980s.
 In the early 1990s he had a brief spell in the City of London working with an international consultancy and training organisation.
 For nearly twenty years Jeremy worked with numerous national and international organisations on management and organisation development projects in many parts of the world with PN Associates, a business consultancy in which he was one of the founding in partners.

 Jeremy and his wife, Rhona, returned to Plymouth in 2000 after their two sons left home.
-Since 2006 he was Chief Executive of the Harbour Centre (Plymouth) stepping down in August 2016.supporting individuals and organisations in the city with other organisations.
+Since 2006 he was Chief Executive of the Harbour Centre (Plymouth) stepping down in August 2016.

 Mike Lincoln is a qualified accountant and runs a Management Consultancy providing services to the Public Sector.
 Prior to operating his own company, Mike had an extensive career in the NHS including posts in Shropshire, Gloucestershire, Cornwall and Devon.
 He is a former Chair of the South West Branch of the Healthcare Financial Management Association.
 Mike has a special interest in Financial Training and Education and has recently obtained a qualification in Mentoring from Lancaster University.